sunrise-php/docs/docs/reference/controller-annotations.md

 ## DefaultAttribute

-Sets the default value for a request attribute.
+Sets a default value for a request attribute.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

 ```php
 use Sunrise\Http\Router\Annotation\DefaultAttribute;